bobbyiliev/introduction-to-sql/ebook/en/content/008-insert.md

 Rundown of the insert statement:

-* `INSERT INTO users`: first, we specify the `INSERT INTO` keywords which tells MySQL that we want to insert data into the `users` table.
+* `INSERT INTO users`: First, we specify the `INSERT INTO` keywords which tells MySQL that we want to insert data into the `users` table.
-* `users (username, email, active)`: then, we specify the table name `users` and the columns that we want to insert data into.
+* `users (username, email, active)`: Then, we specify the table name `users` and the columns that we want to insert data into.
-* `VALUES`: then, we specify the values that we want to insert in.
+* `VALUES`: Then, we specify the values that we want to insert in.

 ## Inserting multiple records